callezenwaka/callezenwaka.github.io/README.md

 ### Hi, I'm Callis 👋🏾

 Glad that you came around.
-I am a fullstack software engineer 👨🏿‍💻 turned Program Manager, I still write codes anyway.
+I am a software engineer 👨🏿‍💻.

 I also research on Privacy for Emerging Technology and Enterprise Cloud Applications.

 My <a href="https://codepen.io/callezenwaka">Codepen</a> page has awesome demos.
 So are other demos on <a href="https://github.com/callezenwaka">github</a>.

-My personal projects are centered around giving back to the community.
+My personal projects are listed below:

-You can check them out below:

 <a href="https://www.algoboard.com">Algoboard</a> - An EdTech platform that supported schools during the COVID-19 lockdown.
 I am currently pivoting the platform.